-Previously the proponents of the move were trailing by 14 votes (109 votes for as opposed to 123 votes against) and this was after a debate where the decision to enable 51 percent FDI in the multi-brand retail sector came under attack from the opposition.
-The government had, on its part, aimed to justify the decision saying it was only for the best interests of India.
+The decision to allow 51 percent FDI in the multi-brand retail sector came under attack from the opposition in the Rajya Sabha.
+The government had, on its part, aimed to justify the decision saying it was only in the best interests of India.

-The Indian government had commissioned Indian Council for Research on International Economic Relations (ICRIER) to perform a study on the effect of organized retailing practices on its unorganized counterpart.
+The Indian government had commissioned Indian Council for Research on International Economic Relations (ICRIER) to perform a study on the effect of organised retailing practices on its unorganised counterpart.

 ICRIER submitted the report during 2008.
-The study hinted at the advantages that the growth of organized retail will have for various participants like the consumers, manufacturers, and farmers.
+The study hinted at the advantages that the growth of organised retail will have for various participants like the consumers, manufacturers, and farmers.

-The government has decided on the basis of the results in other countries and the ICRIER study that this decision will result in a greater influx of FDI in both back and front end infrastructure.
-It is expected that the agricultural sector will become more efficient and be in a better position to use technology.
+The government decided on the basis of the results in other countries and the ICRIER study that this decision would result in a greater influx of FDI in both back and front end infrastructure.
+It was expected that the agricultural sector would become more efficient and be in a better position to use technology.

-It is also expected that this decision will result in more and better jobs being created and the best practices around the world will be introduced in India.
+It was also expected that this decision would result in more and better jobs being created and the best practices around the world will be introduced in India.
 Both farmers and consumers will see more convenient prices and higher quality in future and this will help both the classes.

-The government has also put in an obligatory condition for procuring 30 percent in order to provide a fillip to the manufacturing sector in India.
+The government also put in an obligatory condition before foreign companies for procuring 30 percent supplies from local producers in order to provide a fillip to the manufacturing sector in India.
 Jobs are expected to be available in both rural and urban areas thanks to greater back and frontal operations resulting from more FDI.

-Present retail entities and traders are also expected to brush up their acts and increase their efficiency as a result of this decision.
-As a result of this the consumers are expected to receive better services and the producers who provide the source products can also gain better payment.
+Domestic retail entities and traders are expected to pull up their socks and increase their efficiency ever since this decision.
+Consequently, the consumers are expected to receive better services and the producers who provide the source products also get better payment.

 Process of FDI in Retail

-Here the applications will be reviewed in an effort to determine their suitability as per the stated guidelines.
-Afterwards the Foreign Investment Promotion Board, Ministry of Finance will consider the applications before providing the final approval.
+Here the applications are reviewed in an effort to determine their suitability as per the stated guidelines.
+Subsequently, the Foreign Investment Promotion Board, Ministry of Finance will consider the applications before providing the final approval.

 As a result of FDI, companies will be able to bring in technology and skills from other countries and this will help in infrastructural development of India.
 This will also help in creating more value for money for the buyers.

-After FDI in retail, it will be possible to set up a properly organized chain of retail stores as the capital to do so will be there readily.
+After FDI in retail, it is possible to set up a properly organised chain of retail stores as the capital to do is readily available.
 The investment can be regarded as a long term one as the physical capital put into a domestic company is not liquidated easily.
 This is its main difference from equity capital.

-ICRIER had also predicted that if FDI in retail was introduced in India during 2011-12 the Indian economy could have grown by 13%, the unorganized sector could have seen a 10% growth and the organized sector could have increased by 45%.
+ICRIER had also predicted that if FDI in retail was introduced in India during 2011-12, the Indian economy could have grown by 13 per cent, the unoganised sector could have seen a 10 per cent growth and the organised sector could have increased by 45 per cent.

-The Committee had surmised in its report that the number of people getting jobs will be lesser than the amount of people losing the same as a substantial amount of marginal and small farmers will be wiped out as a result.
+The Committee had surmised in its report that the number of people getting jobs will be lesser than the amount of people losing the same as a substantial amount of marginal and small farmers will be wiped out.
 Some other problems expected out of this were aggressive pricing and prevalence of monopoly.

-ICRIER had executed a second study on the effects of FDI in retail during 2011 and in that one it had stated FDI will bring about a fantastic shopping experience for the consumers.
+ICRIER had executed a second study on the effects of FDI in retail during 2011 and in that it had stated that FDI will bring about a fantastic shopping experience for the consumers.
 It had actually interviewed 300 people from the middle and high income groups.
-Thus, in effect, the efforts of the Parliament Committee were overlooked for a private organization.
+Thus, in effect, the efforts of the Parliament Committee were overlooked for a private organisation.

-Experts have questioned the logic of ICRIER to question 300 people in a country with a 1.2 billion population and more than 40% who can be termed as poor.
-In a recent Right to Information (RTI) query regarding whether the Center did any study on the matter of FDI in retail, the Commerce Ministry had stated in the negative.
+Experts have questioned the logic of ICRIER to question 300 people in a country with a 1.2 billion population and more than 40 per cent who can be termed as poor.

-The Parliamentary Committee report on FDI was never discussed at the parliament itself, and this as per experts, is not a good sign as far as the democratic system in India is concerned.
+The Parliamentary Committee report on FDI was never discussed in Parliament itself, and as per experts, it is not a good sign as far as the democratic system in India is concerned.

-As per ICRIER consumerism is positive for economic growth.
-In 2008 the first survey had dealt with 2020 small and unorganized retailers whereas the total count of such entities in India at that time was 6 million.
-According to experts, not a single study dealt with the reasons for FDI in retail.
+As per ICRIER, consumerism is positive for economic growth.
+In 2008 the first survey had dealt with 2020 small and unorganised retailers whereas the total count of such entities in India at that time was 6 million.

 Leading economic experts from outside India have also posed the same question.
-They have also pointed at the labor practices of organizations such as Wal-Mart.
-Most of these are not exactly healthy for workers as per them.
+They have also pointed at the labour practices of organisations such as Wal-Mart.
+Most of these are not exactly healthy for workers.
 This has also led them to ask if such processes were really required in India.

-It is being said that the lobby favoring FDI in retail in India has invested at least INR 52 crore and experts opine this could have had a major say in the way things panned out.
+It is being said that the lobby favouring FDI in retail in India has invested at least Rs 52 crore and experts opine this could have had a major say in the way things turned out.

 Political opposition to FDI in retail

-The main opposition party in India, Bharatiya Janata Party (BJP) was opposed to FDI in retail.
-As stated by Leader of Opposition in Lok Sabha and prominent leader, Sushma Swaraj, they were okay with FDI in sectors like power and airport.
-They stated that the UPA never tried to create any consensus regarding the issue or talk with the opposition prior to their campaign in support of FDI in retail.
+The then opposition party in India, Bharatiya Janata Party (BJP) was opposed to FDI in retail.
+As stated by the then Leader of Opposition in Lok Sabha and now Union Minster for External Affairs, Sushma Swaraj, the UPA never tried to create any consensus regarding the issue or talk with the opposition prior to their campaign in support of FDI in retail.

-Mulayam Singh Yadav, the head of Samajwadi Party, and an opponent of FDI in retail has also questioned the logic of introducing the same only in the bigger cities with more than 10 lakh people.
-He has asked if the big companies are wary that they may not earn as much in the smaller areas.
+Mulayam Singh Yadav, the head of Samajwadi Party, and an opponent of FDI in retail also questioned the logic of introducing the same only in the bigger cities with more than 10 lakh people.
+Yadav felt that this decision would only result in unemployment.